 Jon Skolnick, Ed.
 L.D has over 15 years of experience supporting educational organizations to improve and innovate in ways that honor the diversity and potential of children, families, and communities.
-From 2016-2020, Dr. Skolnick served as Executive VP at Educational Alliance, a social services and education nonprofit, where he led the creation of a new strategic plan, a research and evaluation team, and a new diversity, equity, and inclusion initiative.
-He began his career as a high school history teacher and later served as a manager in the NYC Department of Education’s (NYCDOE) Office of School Leadership and as a senior director in the NYCDOE’s Office of Innovation.
-He holds a doctorate in education leadership from Harvard Graduate School of Education, a masters in the science of teaching from Pace University, and a bachelors in modern U.S. history from Brown University.
-In his free time, Jon is often playing guitar, traveling, catching up with his eight siblings and seven nephews and nieces, or hanging with his goldendoodle, Willie.
+From 2016-2020, Dr. Skolnick served as Executive VP at Educational Alliance, a social services and education nonprofit, where he led the creation of a new strategic plan, a research and evaluation team, and new diversity, equity, and inclusion initiative.
+He began his career as a high school history teacher.
+He later served as a manager in the NYC Department of Education’s (NYCDOE) Office of School Leadership and senior director in the NYCDOE’s Office of Innovation.
+He holds a doctorate in education leadership from Harvard Graduate School of Education, a masters in the science of teaching from Pace University, and a bachelor’s in modern U.S. history from Brown University.
+In his free time, Jon often plays guitar, travels, catches up with his eight siblings and seven nephews and nieces, or hangs with his Goldendoodle, Willie.

 Melissa Bryan joined FACES SF as the VP of Operations and Growth in March of 2022.
 She brings nearly 30 years of experience with nonprofit social justice organizations focused on gender, racial, educational, and health equity.
 Melissa’s passion for service was sparked as an undergrad at UC Berkeley, where she volunteered as an environmental justice educator at under-resourced schools.
 Through this opportunity, Melissa first witnessed the transformative power of participant-led programming, built on values of community, collaboration, and compassion.
 She has carried this learning across her varying leadership roles to practice values-based leadership, restorative justice, and equity-centered design to transform how organizations partner with communities, staff, and stakeholders.
-As she embarks on her role at FACES SF, Melissa hopes to build authentic and joyful partnerships to co-design effective and equitable systems and growth, so our staff can focus on what’s most important- the children and families whom we serve.
-Outside of work, Melissa enjoys hiking Wildcat Canyon with her two scruffy dogs, discovering ways to make tofu delicious, and watching Marvel movies with her family.
+As she embarks on her role at FACES SF, Melissa hopes to build authentic and joyful partnerships to co-design effective and equitable systems and growth, so our staff can focus on what’s most important- the children and families we serve.
+Outside work, Melissa enjoys hiking Wildcat Canyon with her two scruffy dogs, discovering delicious ways to make tofu, and watching Marvel movies with her family.

 Kim Wong has been serving as our Child Development Program Director since 2011.
 With over 28 years of experience, Kim has truly made a difference in the Early Childhood Education realm.
 She chose to join the FACES SF team when she recognized the challenges we face providing every child access to quality education and she was confident that she could be instrumental in upgrading our services.
 She was absolutely correct!
 Because of her, we are able to offer each of our students the very best.
 Kim received a B.A in English from UC Berkeley, a M.A in Education from San Francisco State University, and a J.D. from Hastings College of Law.
 When she’s not changing the lives of our students, she’s an active volunteer in a variety of educational roles ranging from school room parent, Sunday school teacher, and even serving as a Board Member for her former organizations and her Parish.
 Her most current volunteer position is on the Advisory Committee for the PATH Program.